• Does Stomach Staple Surgery work?

 After stomach staple surgery, a patient will be forced to change daily eating patterns.
 It will be necessary to eat food in smaller amounts and to chew thoroughly.

-The patient will not be able to eat foods high in sugar or fat, because these foods empty from the stomach more quickly than foods high in protein or complex carbohydrates such as fiber, and thus can cause uncomfortable side effects.
-This is known as “dumping syndrome,” where food passes through the new stomach opening too rapidly, causing weakness, nausea, dizziness and vomiting.
+The patient will not be able to eat foods high in sugar or fat, because these foods empty from the stomach more quickly than foods high in protein or complex carbohydrates, thereby leading to uncomfortable side effects.
+This is formally known as “dumping syndrome,” where food passes through the new stomach opening too rapidly, causing weakness, nausea, dizziness and vomiting.

 The patient will also need to take nutritional supplements for the rest of his or her life, because there will not be enough nutrition in the reduced portions of food.
 Regular physical activity will also be required, despite it not having been a part of the patient’s life prior to the surgery.